ChesterTsai/ZhuYinWen/README.md

 <br /><br />
 For Windows Users:<br />
 Press the "Release" button on the right hand side, choose the newest version, and download the .exe file to run it on your PC.<br />
-If you choose to download the source code, here what you need to know:<br />
+※If you choose to download the source code, here what you need to know:<br />
 Source code that you've downloaded need to be change into ASCII, since Windows is using ASCII instead of UTF-8 which is used in Linux and Mac.<br />
 <br />
 For Linux Users:<br />